mariogeiger/globalgamejam2026/README.md

 # Global Game Jam 2026

-Multiplayer FPS game built with Rust and WebGPU, running in the browser via WebAssembly.
+A multiplayer free-for-all FPS game built with Rust and WebGPU, running entirely in the browser via WebAssembly.

+## About

+This game was created for [Global Game Jam 2026](https://globalgamejam.org/).
+It's a browser-based first-person shooter where players compete in a last-man-standing deathmatch.

+**Gameplay:**
+- Players spawn on the map during a **grace period** (10 seconds) where no damage is dealt
+- After the grace period, it's everyone for themselves
+- **Eliminate enemies by staring at them** - keep an opponent in your crosshair for 1 second to kill them
+- Be the last one standing to win
+- The winner is celebrated with a victory screen before the game restarts

+**Tech Stack:**
+- **Rust** - Game logic and server
+- **WebGPU/wgpu** - Modern GPU rendering
+- **WebAssembly** - Runs natively in browser
+- **WebRTC** - Peer-to-peer multiplayer
+- **glTF/GLB** - 3D model format for maps and characters

 ## Architecture